daironreijna/Weather-Outlook-Dashboard/assets/Accessibility Testing and Inclusive Design.md

 ### Your Feedback Matters

 Testing for accessibility is an ongoing process, and user feedback is invaluable.
-As a web developer it is important to experience your projects from the perspective of diverse users.
-Try using screen readers, keyboard navigation, and other assistive technologies to identify potential barriers.
-Also user feedback will not only improve your projects but contribute to a more inclusive digital ecosystem.
+As a web developer it is important to experience my projects from the perspective of diverse users.
+Please try using screen readers, keyboard navigation, and other assistive technologies to identify potential barriers in this project.
+Also user feedback will not only improve this project but contribute to a more inclusive digital ecosystem.

 ### Resources for Accessibility Testing